 If you wish to become a member of the New Zealand ORCID consortium you will have to sign an accession agreement (sample).
-Once you have signed the agreement you will have to provide a main contact person as an ORCID communications conduit for your institution, as well as a technical contact person who will liaise with the New Zealand ORCID hub over system integrations.
+Once you have signed the agreement you will have to provide a main contact person as an ORCID communications conduit for your institution, as well as a technical contact person who will liaise with us over system integrations and/or use of the New Zealand ORCID Hub.

 Please contact the Society if you would like to discuss membership of the New Zealand ORCID Consortium.

 As the Consortium Lead, the Society provides support to the Consortium's Members.
 For a description of what this means, and a collation of useful resources, see here: NZ ORCID Consortium Resources

 As a Government-supported Consortium for the benefit of the New Zealand research community, the Consortium benefits from the input of a sector-representative Advisory Committee.
 For a description of the roles, meetings, and membership of New Zealand ORCID Advisory Committee, see here: NZ ORCID Consortium Advisory Committee.

 New Zealand's research organisations are found in a range of sizes and sectors, and with widely differing technical resources.
 To encourage and support New Zealand research organisations, and their researchers, to be able to use and benefit from ORCID, the New Zealand Government is supporting the development of the New Zealand ORCID Hub.
 The New Zealand ORCID Hub is an open source project being developed by the Society's Technology Partner, the University of Auckland, with the Society as Product Owner.